DavidJSolano/DavidJSolano.github.io/index.md

 # Hello World

 This is my home page!
-My name is David Solano and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) with a major in Computer Science with a minor in economics.
+My name is David Solano and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) with a major in Computer Science with a minor in Economics.

 ## Computer Science Projects